Sreebhargavibalijaa/Nanda-node-sdk/README.md

 ---

 ## What is NANDA?

-**NANDA** (Network of Autonomous Neural Decision Agents) is a revolutionary framework for building AI agents that can communicate, collaborate, and learn from each other across the global internet.
+**NANDA: The Internet of AI Agents**is a revolutionary framework for building AI agents that can communicate, collaborate, and learn from each other across the global internet.

 The **Node.js SDK** provides a robust, TypeScript-first approach to creating NANDA agents with enterprise-grade features: